UPCX-CORE/UPCX-Core/docs/01_nodeos/03_plugins/resource_monitor_plugin/index.md

                                         a warning will be displayed every 20 seconds, even though the space usage is checked every 2 seconds.
-This is used to throttle the number of warnings in the `nodeos` log file.
+This is used to throttle the number of warnings in the `nodupcx` log file.
                                         Should be between 1 and 450.
 ```

 ## Plugin Dependencies

-* None
+- None